play-co/billing/README.md

 ## Handling Purchase Failures

-When purchases fail, the failure may be handled with the `billing.onPurchaseFail` callback:
+When purchases fail, the failure may be handled with the `billing.onFailure` callback:

 ~~~
 function handleFailure(reason, item) {